 When we stopped at the Nantahala Outdoor Center, we knew we could get in line for food and hopefully eat before the train left.

-However, when the train lets out, the line there is long unless you’re seated at the front.
+However, when the train lets out, the line is long unless you’re seated at the front.
 I was lucky to get food but had to run from the train and back and barely got back on in time.

 We understand that this was no one’s fault.
 Things like this can happen.

-Honestly, we’re just glad to have experienced it so we could give you this tip!
+We’re just glad to have experienced it so we could give you this tip!